Easter games for kids – a hunt for knowledge and fun

 Sensory bin

-Fill a container with grains and hide treasures, even eggs.
-A perfect example of Easter activities for toddlers.
+Fill a basin or container with grain and hide treasures inside.
+You can even hide eggs!
+This is a perfect example of Easter activities for toddlers with that same joy of searching.

 Reading stories

-Create a cozy nest with pillows and blankets and read a story about the Easter bunny.
+Make a cozy nest out of pillows and blankets and read a story about the Easter Bunny.
+If you're feeling inspired, you can build a tent out of blankets.

 easter activities for preschoolers.webp